rlvlad/wt-project-2025/docs/src/sections/specification_completion.typ

-#import "../lib.typ"
+#import "../lib.typ" :*

+= Specifications completion

+// - Tutto il css
+// - La sidebar
+// - Logout
+// - Register

+== In all subprojects

+In addition to the requirements, we implemented a series of new feutures:

+- The logout button (@logout-sequence), to go along with the login one

+- The same applies to the registration button (@register-sequence)

+- All the CSS styling (@css-styling), from colours to buttons to modal

+- The top navigation bar, where the title of the page and various buttons are located

+== HTML-specific features<html-specifics>

+- THe bottom navigation bar, where the Home button is located

-= RIA-specific features<ria-specifics>
+== RIA-specific features<ria-specifics>

-This project started from the HTML and thymeleaf, where we developed most of the servlets, the ideas and the HTML webpages.
+This project started from the HTML, where we developed most of the servlets, the ideas and the HTML webpages.
 Then, we moved on the next task: the RIA, that is the Rich Internet Application.

 For this very reason, most of the features were ported to the latter subproject: there is no need to go through the components and logic all over again.
 Still, the RIA subproject -- the "JavaScript version" -- requires more features and some changes to how the overwall server works.